Skip to content

 The Threat Model project is not intended to be a primary source on the threat modeling domain; there are already many excellent sources that describe and explain threat modeling that this project does not need to repeat.

-Note that much of this is what the project intends to provide in the future.
-As of January 2026 the project is going through a change process that will better provide this information and guidance.
+Note that much of this are intentions for the future; as of January 2026 the project is going through a change process that will better provide this information and guidance.
+At present it is at OWASP Incubator status with promotion to Laboratory status expected later in 2026.

 Why refer to this project?